ForgeRock/forgeops/helm/forgerock-metrics/README.md

 **Prometheus solution comprises of the following artifacts:**

 Helm charts:
+* ***prometheus-operator*** deploys the Prometheus, Grafana and Alertmanager products along with the relevant metrics exporters.
-* ***prometheus-operator*** creates custom resources which makes the Prometheus deployment native to
+Creates custom resources which make the Prometheus deployment native to Kubernetes and configuration.
-Kubernetes and configuration through Kubernetes manifests.
-* ***kube-prometheus*** contains multiple subcharts including Prometheus, Grafana and Alertmanager and
-other Helm charts that monitor GKE.
 * ***forgerock-metrics***  provides configurable ServiceMonitors, alerting rules and a job to automatically
 import Grafana dashboards for ForgeRock products.
 ServiceMonitors define the ForgeRock Identity Platform
 component endpoints that are monitored by Prometheus.